nemo-from-greece/Mindycalc2/README.md

 A calculator for [Mindustry](https://github.com/Anuken/Mindustry) to facilitate the math when making basically anything.
-Currently in 0.2A, limited to Serpulo tech.
-Version 0.3A will come out sometime in Summer 2025, expanding on and completing the recursive structures found in 0.2A.
+Currently under development, probably to remain that way until 2026 or beyond.

 Similar tools can be found at https://zeeronis.github.io/Mindustry-Calc/ and https://mindustry-calc-a.onrender.com/.